vb100/MLOps-Notes/README.md

 		return 'Error.
 Numbers must not equal to zero.'
 ````

 A lot of of us for the same purpose test their code just by putting <code>print</code> statements and occasionally run the code.
 For example, just like for this <code>print(add(9, 6))</code> function.
 You can see that the output as <code>15</code>, and this is looking good.
+On the other hand, by writing in tests in this way is not easy to automate.
   </p>